-Demonstrate the students the method of entering data in a table in a Word document.
+Demonstrate to the students the method of inserting a table and entering data in a table in a Word document.

-Show the students how to select a cell, a group of cells, a row, a column or the whole table.
+Show to the students how to select a cell, a group of cells, a row, a column or the whole table.

-Demonstrate the students the steps to:
+Demonstrate to the students the steps to:

 - Add more rows to a table

 - Delete rows from a table

 - Add more columns to a table

 - Delete columns from a table

-- Change width of a column height of a row
+- Change width of a column

+- Change height of a row